DatumDive/Sales_Automation_Assistant/README.md

-# AI Engineer Recruitment Challenge
+# Sales Automation Assist

-Welcome to the repository for the AI Engineer Recruitment Challenge at Antematter.
-This project is designed to assist the sales department at Antematter with automated processing tasks using two primary agents: the Opener Agent and the Escalator Agent.
+This project is designed to assist the sales department with automated processing tasks using two primary agents: the Opener Agent and the Escalator Agent.

 ## Overview